nmstate/nmstate.github.io/devel/yaml_api.md

  * `learning`: Whether store unknown link-layer address to forward database.

 Currently, we only support VxLAN based on IEEE 802.1Q protocol.

+With nmstate 2.2.1+, when using Nmstate with NetworkManager backend, nmstate can creating VxLAN over unmanaged interface, if you never mention VxLAN parent in `interfafaces` section of desired state, nmstate will not convert VxLAN parent interface from unmanaged to managed.

+For `generate configuration(gc)` mode, unmentioned VxLAN parent will not get automatically created interface profile.

 ### Linux Bridge Interface